johnnyreilly/pwa-react-typescript/README.md

 # pwa-react-typescript

-A starter for a React TypeScript PWA
+A starter for a React TypeScript PWA.